Stoxum/ripple-lib/docs/index.md

 ### Return Value

 The first parameter is a string indicating the error type:
-* `badMessage` - rippled returned a malformed message
+* `badMessage` - stoxumd returned a malformed message
 * `websocket` - the websocket library emitted an error
-* one of the error codes found in the [rippled Universal Errors](https://ripple.com/build/rippled-apis/#universal-errors).
+* one of the error codes found in the [stoxumd Universal Errors](https://stoxum.com/build/stoxumd-apis/#universal-errors).

 The second parameter is a message explaining the error.

 The third parameter is:
 * the message that caused the error for `badMessage`
 * the error object emitted for `websocket`
-* the parsed response for rippled errors
+* the parsed response for stoxumd errors

 ### Example